-Norway is considered one of the best countries in the world to live in, but it definitely is not one of the cheapest.
-But what’s the actual cost of living in Norway?
-This is what I am going to tell you in today’s article.
+Norway is one of the best countries in the world to live in, but it definitely is not one of the cheapest.
+What’s the actual cost of living in Norway?
+This is what I am going share with you in today’s article.

-We’re going to look at the general cost of living in Norway and the values presented in this article will apply to both the major cities like Oslo, Trondheim, Bergen and so on, but also the smaller ones.
+We’re going to look at the general cost of living in Norway – so expect the amount shared today to be average for all cities here, valid for Oslo, Trondheim, Bergen and so on.

 In order to make this article as complete as possible, I will start by sharing the costs for the main expenses that you will have (accommodation, food, utilities and entertainment) and then round things up for a total amount that you’ll most likely spend here.

-So if you don’t want to look at the estimated costs per category, scroll down toward the end to see my monthly estimated budget!
+So if you don’t want to look at the estimated costs per each category, scroll down to the end to see my monthly estimated budget!

 Also, I will share all costs in Euros and not NOK, Norway’s currency, in order to make it easier to follow by those who are not living in the country already.